U3 (Hamburg U-Bahn): History

 In 2009 eastern parts of U2 and U3 lines were swapped behind Berliner Tor.
 Before that, the U2 line led to Wandsbek-Gartenstadt.
 Since then, it ends in Mümmelmannsberg, and the U3 became a ring line again with a branch to Wandsbek-Gartenstadt.

+Future

+A new Fuhlsbüttler Straße station is planned between Barmbek and Habichtstraße stations, the construction of which would begin in 2027.
+It is expected to be completed in 2029.